 The form includes all the values you will need in order to complete your PHA.
 Please note that lab values received from a doctor’s appointment may be subject to co-pays or other associated fees, and must be from the current calendar year.

-The medical components of the Well-U program (which include the Personal Health Assessment, biometric screenings, lifestyle management program, condition management coaching, and Behavioral Health Partners) are a grouping of voluntary wellness programs available to all employees enrolled in the University of Rochester’s Health Care Plan.
+The medical components of the Well-U program (which include the Personal Health Assessment which consists of the online health survey 1, the online health survey 2, and a biometric screening, lifestyle management program, condition management coaching, and Behavioral Health Partners) are a grouping of voluntary wellness programs available to all employees enrolled in the University of Rochester’s Health Care Plan.
 Other components of Well-U, such as UR Medicine EAP and Wellness Programs, are available to all University employees regardless of Health Care Plan enrollment.

-The Well-U program also offers financial rewards for employees, spouses and domestic partners enrolled in a University Health Care Plan who participate in certain voluntary health screening activities and health management programs, as described below.
+The Well-U program also offers financial rewards for employees, spouses, and domestic partners enrolled in a University Health Care Plan who participate in voluntary health management programs, as described below.

-The Well-U screening programs include a Personal Health Assessment questionnaire (or “PHA”), which asks a series of questions about your household and demographic information, health-related activities and behaviors, personal satisfaction and stress, physical activity levels, nutritional habits, sleep habits, substance use, health goals, and whether you have or had certain medical conditions (e.g., cancer, diabetes, high cholesterol, heart disease, high blood pressure, pulmonary disease, depression or anxiety, low back pain, allergies or stroke).
-The Well-U program also offers on-site biometric screenings, which will include your height, weight, body mass index (BMI), waist circumference, heart rate and blood pressure, as well as cholesterol and glucose levels (which requires a finger prick to obtain a small sample of blood).
+The Well-U Personal Health Assessment (PHA) program includes the online health survey 1, the online health survey 2, and a biometric screening program.
+The PHA’s online health survey 1 asks a series of questions about your household and demographic information, health-related activities and behaviors, personal satisfaction and stress, physical activity levels, nutritional habits, sleep habits, and health goals.
+The PHA’s online health survey 2 incudes a series of questions about whether you have or had certain medical conditions (e.g., cancer, diabetes, high cholesterol, heart disease, high blood pressure, pulmonary disease, depression or anxiety, low back pain, allergies, or stroke).
+The PHA program also offers on-site biometric screenings, which will include your height, weight, body mass index (BMI), abdominal girth, heart rate, and blood pressure as well as cholesterol and glucose levels (which requires a finger prick to obtain a small sample of blood).

-The information from your PHA and the results from your biometric screening will be used to provide you with information to help you understand your current health and potential risks, and may also be used to offer you services through other components of the Well-U program, such as lifestyle management, condition management coaching or Behavioral Health Partners.
+The information from your online health survey 2 and the results from your biometric screening will be used to provide you with information to help you understand your current health and potential risks and may also be used to offer you services through other components of the Well-U program, such as lifestyle management, condition management coaching, or Behavioral Health Partners.
 You also are encouraged to share your results or concerns with your own doctor.
-The results of your biometric screenings will be entered into your Electronic Health Record, where they can be accessed by your personal physician for treatment purposes (if your physician participates in the University’s network).
+The results of your biometric screenings will be entered into your electronic health record, where they can be accessed by your personal physician for treatment purposes (if your physician participates in the University’s network).

-Enrolled employees, spouses, and domestic partners who complete the PHA and all of the available biometric screenings will receive a taxable cash incentive of $125.
-Although participation is completely voluntary and you are not required to complete the PHA or participate in the biometric screenings, only those employees, spouses, and domestic partners who do so will receive the $125 reward.
-Enrolled children are not eligible to participate in the PHA or biometric screenings, nor are they eligible for the cash incentive.
+Enrolled employees, spouses, and domestic partners who complete the completely voluntary online health survey 1 will receive a taxable cash incentive of $125.
+Participants are not required to complete the online health survey 2 or participate in the biometric screenings.
+No financial incentive will be paid for completing the online health survey 2 or participating in the biometric screening.
+Enrolled children are not eligible to participate in the PHA’s online health survey 1 or the online health survey 2 nor the biometric screening, nor are they eligible for the cash incentive.

-Lifestyle management program options include individual programs for cholesterol management, blood pressure management, nutrition, physical activity, or tobacco cessation, and group programs for weight loss, stress reduction, mindfulness-based stress reduction, physical activity and healthy lifestyles.
+Lifestyle management program options include individual programs for cholesterol management, nutrition, physical activity, or tobacco cessation and group programs for weight loss, stress reduction, mindfulness-based stress reduction, physical activity, and healthy lifestyles.

-The condition management coaching program helps employees manage certain chronic health conditions, including asthma, atrial fibrillation, congestive heart failure, chronic obstructive pulmonary disorder, coronary artery disease, depression coaching & self-management, diabetes, high blood pressure, high cholesterol, low back pain, stroke, or weight loss.
-Eligible participants enrolled in a University Health Care Plan who are managing one or more of the chronic conditions listed above through the condition management coaching program may also qualify for reduced copays for their medications while actively participating in the condition management coaching program.
-The condition management prescription drug copay discount program provides participants with a discount off their eligible prescription drug copay or a discount off their coinsurance for eligible diabetic supplies and equipment to treat these conditions or comorbid conditions under the University Health Care Plan.
-The condition management prescription drug copay discount program applies to eligible drugs only for the conditions listed above.
+The condition management coaching program helps employees manage certain chronic health conditions, including asthma, atrial fibrillation, congestive heart failure, chronic obstructive pulmonary disorder, coronary artery disease, depression coaching & self-management, diabetes, high blood pressure, high cholesterol, low back pain, stroke, and weight loss.
+Eligible participants enrolled in a University Health Care Plan who are managing one or more of the chronic conditions listed above through the condition management coaching program may also qualify for reduced copays for their medications while actively participating in the condition management coaching program as well as for the remainder of the calendar year.
+The condition management prescription drug copay discount program (Rx/Dx) provides participants with a discount of their eligible prescription drug copay to treat these conditions or comorbid conditions under the University Health Care Plan.
+The condition management prescription drug copay discount program applies to eligible drugs only for Asthma, Coronary Artery Disease, Diabetes, Heart Failure, and High Blood Pressure condition management coaching programs.
 Participants in the HSA-Eligible Plan are not eligible for this discount until after meeting the deductible and before meeting their out-of-pocket maximum.
+4822-8406-9713.1

-There are no direct cash incentives for seeing a Behavioral Health Partners (BHP) provider (for treatment of stress, anxiety or depression), but employee cost sharing is generally waived for BHP providers as part of the health plan design (except that employees enrolled in the HSA-Eligible plan must first satisfy the plan deductible).
+There are no direct cash incentives for seeing a Behavioral Health Partners (BHP) provider (for treatment of stress, anxiety, or depression), but employee cost sharing is generally waived for BHP providers as part of the health plan design (except that employees enrolled in the HSA-Eligible Plan must first satisfy the plan deductible).
 If you are unable to participate in any of the activities required to earn an incentive, you may be entitled to a reasonable accommodation or an alternative standard.
-For example, if you are unable to attend one of the on-site biometric screening sessions, you may have the screenings performed and certified by your own health care provider.
-You may request a reasonable accommodation or an alternative standard by contacting the University Office of Total Rewards at 585-275-2084.
+You may request a reasonable accommodation or an alternative standard by contacting the University Office of Total Rewards at (585) 275-2084.
 Recommendations of your personal physician will also be accommodated.

-Only University employees and vendors responsible for administering or providing treatment services under the Health Care Plan and UR Medicine EAP, such as employees who work in the Office of Total Rewards, the School of Nursing, Center for Community and Health Prevention, Behavioral Health Partners or Accountable Health Partners, have access to the Well-U program protected health information.
-This includes individuals with medical training such as Physicians, Internists, Lipidologists, Psychiatrists, Clinical Psychologists, Nurse Practitioners, Registered Nurses, Social Workers, Registered Dieticians, Exercise Specialists/Physiologists, Tobacco Cessation Counselors, and certified Wellness Coaches.
+Only University employees and vendors responsible for administering or providing treatment services under the Health Care Plan and UR Medicine EAP, such as employees who work in the Office of Total Rewards, the School of Nursing, Center for Community Health and Prevention, Behavioral Health Partners, or Accountable Health Partners, have access to the Well-U program protected health information.
+This includes individuals with medical training such as physicians, internists, lipidologists, psychiatrists, clinical psychologists, nurse practitioners, registered nurses, social workers, registered dietitians, exercise specialists/physiologists, tobacco cessation counselors, and certified wellness coaches.

 Your health information will not be sold, exchanged, transferred, or otherwise disclosed except to the extent permitted by law to carry out specific activities related to the Well-U program and your medical treatment, and you will not be asked or required to waive the confidentiality of your health information as a condition of participating in the wellness program or receiving an incentive.
 Anyone who receives your information for purposes of providing you services as part of the Well-U program will abide by the same confidentiality requirements.